Is Aloe Vera Edible? Should You Eat Aloe Vera?

 You still need to watch out for the poisonous aloe latex in its composition.
 You need to remove as much of it as possible to prevent any harmful effects.

-Wash this yellow liquid away when peeling the skin off, or soak the skin in water for 10 to 20 minutes, which not only will wash away the latex, it will also soften the skin should it be too tough.
+Wash this yellow liquid away when peeling the skin off, or soak the skin in water for 10 to 20 minutes, which not only washes away the latex, but it will also soften the skin should it be too tough.